-Your consumers may have very strong feelings about the music they love and the music they hate, and they may feel very comfortable with the idea of telling you all about it.
-When your playlist is in place, you will want to listen to these concerns, but it will be impossible to keep every customer happy all the time.
+Your customers may have very strong feelings about the music they love and the music they hate, and they may feel very comfortable with telling you their preferences.
+When your playlist is in place, listen to these concerns, but know that it will be impossible to keep every customer happy all the time.

-The music that is right for your restaurant will be influenced by your:
+The music that is right for your restaurant will be influenced by these things:

-Let's break apart choices by restaurant type, and we’ll offer a few suggestions on music choices that might be right for all of these different types of businesses.
+Let's break down choices by restaurant type, and we’ll offer a few suggestions on music choices that might be right for all of these different types of businesses.

 Running a successful fast-casual restaurant might mean looking for music that is independent, young, and fresh.
-Consumers who head to these places might not be interested in the conservative nature of country music, and they may dislike associations made with classic rock.
-Serving up music by independent, likeminded artists like Jason Mraz and Jack Johnson might be a better option.
+Consumers who head to these places might not be interested in the more conservative feel of country music, and they may dislike associations made with classic rock.
+Serving up music by independent, like-minded artists like Jason Mraz and Jack Johnson might be a better option.

-Fast-food restaurants are almost exclusively focused on speed, and many people who go to spots like this don't plan to eat their meals within the space.
-They order, they take the food away, and they eat it in a different location.
-The foods they eat tend to be a bit on the unhealthy, greasy side.
+These types of establishments are almost exclusively focused on speed.
+Many people who go to fast-food restaurants don't plan to eat their meals there.
+They order, take the food away, and eat it in a different location.
+Fast foods tend to be a bit on the unhealthy, greasy side.